Teej: of Gujarat

 Kevada Teej, also known as Kevda Trij, is a festival observed mainly in Gujarat.
 The festival is celebrated on the third day of the Shukla Paksha (waxing of the moon) of Bhadra in Gujarat.
 This observance is similar to the Hartalika Teej fast (vrat).
 Married and unmarried women observe a fast on the day and offer the kevada flower (pine screw) to Parvati and Shiva.

-Observance Haritalika Teej in Nepal
+Haritalika Teej observance in Nepal

 Dedicated to Parvati, commemorating her union with Shiva, the festival is celebrated for well-being of spouse and children and purification of one's body and soul.
 The festival is a three-day-long celebration that combines sumptuous feasts as well as rigid fasting.
 Teej (also romanised Tij) is celebrated by women, for the long life of her husband and long and firm relationship between them in this life and all the lives to come.
-It is particularly celebrated by women from various castes of Nepalese society, particularly the Bahun, Chettri, Kiratis and others, on the third day after the new moon of the month of Bhadra (mid-August to mid-September).
+It is particularly celebrated by women from various ethnicities and castes of Nepalese society, particularly the Bhojpuriyas, Maithils (Native Madheshis), Bahun, Chettri, Newairs and Kiratis, on the third day after the new moon of the month of Bhadra (mid-August to mid-September).

-Amongst some communities it is viewed as a "festival of sisterhood", Teej has traditional and modern values as a festival of celebrating good times with siblings.
-Although it looks like it is celebration of sisterhood because when married women get rare chance to meet with sisters and friends from their birthplace, there is a strong role of brothers to celebrate the festival as they are to call their sisters in this auspicious occasion and cook special food for their sisters, and all the girls enjoy time doing make up to look the best and dance to forget the pain they get from their in-laws, which is expressed in the form of folk songs with particular rhythm.